Bearspaw South Feeder Main Improvements Project

 How is construction being planned?

-Construction is planned to happen in two stages, Stage A and Stage B. Stage A is the primary focus and expected to begin in Spring 2026.
+Construction is planned to happen in two stages, Stage A and Stage B. Stage A is the primary focus and expected to begin in Q1 2026.
 Stage B will be undergoing detailed design and planning until about Q3 2026.
 Once that process is complete, we will be able to share more information on Stage B.

 Where will work happen?

 Stage A alignment is from the Shaganappi Pump Station located near Edworthy Park and extends to 73 Street NW.
-Stage B will further extend the line, making a connection from 73 Street Crescent NW to 89 Street NW, with a potential extension to the Bearspaw Wastewater Treatment Plant.
+Stage B will further extend the line, making a connection from 73 Street Crescent NW to 89 Street NW, with a potential extension to the Bearspaw Water Treatment Plant.
 Stage B details and plans will be shared once detailed design and planning are complete; we expect to have detailed design and planning complete by Q3 2026 and will share more information on Stage B at that time.

 Will the Bearspaw South Feeder Main remain operational throughout the improvements?